 How Efficient Runners Move Through Checkpoints

 A long trail race is not only a running problem.
 It is a logistics problem.
-Fitness matters, but so does your ability to keep momentum when you reach the tables, chairs, bright lights, friendly volunteers, and the temptation to just sit for a second.
+Fitness matters, but so does your ability to keep momentum when you reach the tables, chairs, bright lights, friendly volunteers, and the quiet temptation to just sit for a second.

 In mountain ultramarathon research, total time stopped was strongly linked to overall performance.
 Faster runners stopped less.
 That means aid stations are not minor details.
 They are part of your race outcome.